 You’ll be pleased to learn the displays have changed over the years.
 But today’s museum still remains a source of wonder for the young (and old).

-A visit takes you through about a dozen self-contained areas, each dealing with a particular topic.
-Examples include transport, energy production, heavy industry, communication, work, and household technology.
+A visit takes you through various self-contained areas, each dealing with a particular topic.
+Examples include climate change, energy production, communication, work, materials, mobility, and musical instruments.

 Think of it as a testament to human scientific and industrial endeavour: a museum of progress.